arcxp/arcxp-shared-components/src/blocks/powerup-oovvuu-video-block/README.md

   _id: String // unique ID in context of this story, set by Composer
   embed: {
     config: {
-      displayTitle: String // Title of the Video or Playlist, received from Oovvuu
+      displayTitle: String // title of the Video or Playlist, received from Oovvuu
       embedId: String // unique ID for Video or Playlist, received from Oovvuu
       playerScriptUrl: String // public script path to load Oovvuu embed, received from Oovvuu
-      thumbnailImageUrl: String // path to thumbnail image at Oovvuu, to be used with resizer, received from Oovvuu },
+      thumbnailImageUrl: String // path to thumbnail image at Oovvuu, to be used with Resizer, received from Oovvuu },
     id: String
     url: String // fixed value '/', set by Power Up